hyprwm/hyprland-wiki/pages/Configuring/Keywords.md

 ## Defining variables

-You can define your own custom variables like this:
+You can define your own custom variables using a dollar sign (`$`):

 ```ini
 $VAR = value
 ```

-for example:
+For example:

 ```ini
 $MyFavoriteGame = Among Us
 ```

-then, to use them, simply use them.
+Then you can reference them in the rest of the config.
 For example:

 ```ini
 col.active_border=$MyColor
 ```

-You ARE allowed to do this:
+You are allowed to combine variables in-place with other strings, like this:

 ```ini
 col.active_border=ff$MyRedValue1111